nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 Note that even though this file is included in the `luaOTA` subdirectory within Lua examples, this is designed to run on the host and should not be included in the ESP SPIFFS.

+The example server expects a repository directory, which is expected to contain the to-be-provisioned files (.lua files, .lc files...).
+Additionally, it expects a .json file for every ESP that is to be provisioned, containing the "secret" as well as the relevant filenames.
+This file should be called 'ESP-xxxxxxxx.json', with 'xxxxxxxx' replaced with the ChipID.

 ## Implementation Notes